 - The email client you use (generally) to view our newsletters (if detected)

 - Your preferred email format (if detected)

 - The last time you updated your MailChimp profile

-Please note that all categories except the email and GDPR consent fields are automatically collected by MailChimp, not us, and is in no way manipulated, traded or used outside of the MailChimp environment by anyone at The Bartram Partnership.
+Please note that all categories except the email and GDPR consent fields are automatically collected by MailChimp, and is in no way manipulated or traded by anyone at The Bartram Partnership.

 Right to be forgotten – MailChimp

 To remove yourself from our newsletter list, please use the unsubscribe link at the bottom of every newsletter rather than ‘junking’ the newsletter.
 This ensures a smooth process is followed by both your ISP and MailChimp.
 You also have the right to request to be ‘forgotten’ from our secure MailChimp database.
 When you unsubscribe, we segregate your unsubscribed email address into a separate secure segment.
-This allows us to keep track of who is and who is not currently subscribed, and in turn, enables us to keep a record of your past activity should you wish to resubscribe.
-We do not access or use this inactive segment for any other activity.
-If, however, you would like to request your right to be forgotten, please email firstname.lastname@example.org with your original subscribed email address and, following identification, we will process the request.
+This allows us to keep track of who is and who is not currently subscribed, and, in turn, enables us to keep an archive of your past activity should you wish to resubscribe.
+Yes, people do resubscribe regularly.
+We do not access or use this inactive segment for any activity except resubscribes.
+If, however, you would like to request your right to be forgotten, please email firstname.lastname@example.org using the original subscribed email address and, following identification, we will process the request.
 An email will be sent to you from email@example.com confirming the request has been actioned and is complete.

 Right to be informed – WordPress (www.colincrampton.com)

 Right to be forgotten – WordPress (www.colincrampton.com)

 In order for our website to ‘forget’ your visit, you will need to delete the cookies we have installed.
 Please refer to your browser help files for information on how to